 That is also true if your degree doesn’t match up with a position you want to apply for.
 If you begin a cover letter by saying something like “I know I don’t have a lot of experience within this field,” the employer isn’t going to have a big incentive to continue reading your letter.

 It is very rare for recruiters to find ‘the ideal candidate.’
 You should always focus on those things you can offer them, instead of those that you cannot.

 Continue to build your network

 What is important is to get yourself out there.
-It is definitely worthwhile if you can gain some work experience from a contact of yours or be able to update your CV whenever a potential position becomes available.
-Perhaps look for a Graduate Scheme, Npower have a good blog on choosing one.
+It is worthwhile if you can gain some work experience from contact of yours or be able to update your CV whenever a potential position becomes available.
+Perhaps look for a Graduate Scheme, Npower has a good blog on choosing one.

 Obtain some experience

 You need to be prepared to work your way up from the bottom.

 To obtain your dream job or get started in your desired field, you most likely will need to obtain some experience first.
 It is an extra tip out of Tips For Recent Graduates in Finding Jobs.
 That might mean an unpaid or entry-level position.
 Many companies offer graduate work experience and internship opportunities.

 Right now you are most likely used to not having a lot of money, so a couple more months probably won’t hurt you.
 If you have any comments or query related to Tips For Recent Graduates in Finding Jobs, then the comment section is always open for everyone.